kumar-Divyanshu/DK/README.md

 # DK
-This is my fast repository
+This is my fast repository.
-auther-DIVYANSHU KUMAR
+Auther-DIVYANSHU KUMAR